Ensuring adequate cooling capacity in different areas of homes constitutes one of the many challenges consumers face when purchasing a new AC system.

 Educate Yourself on AC Terminology

 In most cases, you will only purchase one AC system during your entire life.
-The process is unfamiliar, so it's important to educate yourself about AC terminology before contacting any company for quotes.
-Learn about all of the acronyms, such as SEER, that apply to your potential system.
+The process can seem daunting, so it’s important to educate yourself about AC terminology and the different brands before contacting any company for quotes.
+You should learn about acronyms such as SEER, HVAC, and ENERGY STAR, and features like energy-efficient technology, ductless AC systems, thermostats and programmable capabilities that apply to your potential system.
+Knowing your options will give you, the consumer, an upper hand when making a decision.

 Hire Experienced Contractors

-Always hire contractors who have extensive training and experience in the AC field.
-A perfectly reliable system can become a failing nightmare if it's installed with improper techniques.
+Always hire professional contractors who have extensive training and experience in the AC field.
+A perfectly reliable system can become a failing nightmare if it’s installed with improper techniques.
+This is especially true if your system includes a furnace or a heat pump, which require the presence of an HVAC contractor to be installed correctly.

 Fix the Ductwork First

-Even before an AC system is chosen, contractors should inspect the home first.
-They are looking at all of the ductwork that supports the AC unit.
-These pathways exist within walls and other structural cavities.
+Even before an AC system is chosen, a mandatory part of a contractor’s job should be to inspect the home.
+They should be examining all the ductwork that supports the air conditioning system, encased within walls and other structural cavities.
+This thorough inspection guides them in recommending the most efficient and suitable air conditioner for your house.

 Sizing the HVAC System is Crucial